Often in the metal universe, a new album is somewhat of a Pandora’s Box. Or the bottle with the genie that, once released, won’t fit back into it.

 Now, I had somewhat of an issue with Argia last time we looked at Diabulus in Musica.
-And the juicy comments from some punks from the Ministry of Love to get lost over it were interesting too.
+And the juicy comments from some punks from the Ministry of Love to get lost over it were interesting, too.

 Now, I heard it opined that Dirge for the Archons is not quite at Epica levels yet.
-In other words, they did not quite ascend the Olympus of Symphonic Metal.
+In other words, they did not really ascend the Olympus of Symphonic Metal.
 Got stuck somewhere on its slippery and rocky slopes, it seems.

 But the question is: Should they climb that particular mountain at all?
 Because this might be the wrong Olympus after all.
 They may want to have their very own mountain.

-Just look at the rapid pace their career progressed: Diabulus in Musica started in 2006, but only issued their first album Secrets in 2010.
-Now six years and four albums later they firmly established themselves.
+Just look at the rapid pace their career progressed.
+Diabulus in Musica started in 2006, but only issued their first album Secrets in 2010.
+Now six years and four albums later, they firmly established themselves.
 I’d call this rapid in anybody’s book.
-The lineup did not change since Argia neither, which is actually good news.
+The lineup did not change since Argia either, which is actually good news.
 This gets us some continuity after the important changes that happened just before their last album was released.

-Symphonic Metal is still prevalent, but marries well with some Gothic Metal moments.
-Add to that some slick symphonic passages and the skilful use of a limited amount of cheese.
-In short, the album comes across as more accomplished and lighter, even sporting some forays into Cinematic Metal.
+Symphonic Metal is still prevalent but marries well with some Gothic Metal moments.
+Add to that some slick symphonic passages and the skillful use of a limited amount of cheese.
+In short, Dirge for the Archons comes across as more accomplished and lighter, even sporting some forays into Cinematic Metal.

 Now – undoubtedly – there is Epica in their tune.
-But so are Nightwish or Delain and other culprits in the Symphonic and Gothic Metal genre.
-And I guess the name calling will continue to some extent.
+But so are Nightwish or Delain, and other culprits in the Symphonic and Gothic Metal genre.
+And I guess the name-calling will continue to some extent.

 Because this dirge firmly lodges within the genre and its nuances!

-At first it does not seem like that.
+At first, it does not seem like that.
 The intro Battle of Atlantis unloads a fully operatic blasphemy on ye.
-So, with some trepidation I waited for the follow-on.
-And wham, here it comes: Earthly Illusions thrashily attacks with pretty hard #metal, not known to be made by this band so far.
+So, with some trepidation, I waited for the follow-on.
+And wham, here it comes.
+Earthly Illusions thrashily attacks with pretty hard metal, not known to be made by this band so far.

 What about the rest?

 Now, the whole second half of the album displays a much lighter, almost folksy ambiance.
-It is a pity they did not space the ballads a bit better throughout the track list.
-Because now this lands you with a pretty #metal-laden first few tracks.
+It is a pity they did not space the ballads a bit better throughout the tracklist.
+Because now, this lands you with a pretty metal-laden first few tracks.
 Which then disintegrate into some dark fairy fantasy, as the mid-point suggests.
 But fear not, not all is lost!
-There are some moving #metal parts left in The River of Loss.
+There are some moving metal parts left in The River of Loss.

-I really appreciate that they moved away from their overly operatic ways into something much more anchored in #metal.
-At the same time Diabulus in Musica delivered enough variation, some kind of bumps in the road to keep things interesting.
-And in truth, boredom is not something to fear when listening to this record.
-By doing this they created themselves the best album yet in their 10 year career.
+I really appreciate that Diabulus in Musica moved away from their overly operatic ways into something much more anchored in metal.
+At the same time, the band delivered enough variation, and some kind of bumps in the road to keep things interesting.
+And in truth, boredom is not something to fear on this record.